About this recipe

-- When you are ready to blind bake the pastry, heat the oven to 200C/gas mark 6.
+- When you are ready to blind bake the pastry, preheat the oven to 200C/gas mark 6.
 Flour both your work surface and your rolling pin (you only need a little, it’s just to prevent sticking).
 Roll the pastry to a circle large enough to line the bottom and sides of a 20cm flan tin (the pastry will be around 3mm thick).
 The best way to line the tin is to carefully wrap the pastry circle over the rolling pin and unfold it, with a gently flop, over the flan tin.
 Ease the pastry into the nooks and crannies of the tin, ensuring the dough is smoothed up the sides.
 Take your rolling pin and roll along the top to remove the excess pastry.
 Feel free to use any leftover pastry to patch up any holes (you can also make yourself a little biscuit out of any that remains – chef’s treat).

 - Take a piece of greaseproof paper larger than the flan tin and scrunch it up.
 Unfold it and place it on top of the pastry.
 Add a layer of baking beans and fold any excess greaseproof paper as neatly as you can over the sides of the tin.
 Bake the pastry case for 15-20 minutes.
 After this time the sides will have set and will not look translucent anymore; instead they will have started to achieve a golden biscuit colour.
 Carefully remove the paper and the beans and return the pastry case to the oven for a further 5-10 minutes; it is ready when the base is dry and sandy to the touch and the edges will be hobnob golden, with an underlying pistachio green hue.
 Remove from the oven and allow to cool while you make the filling.